M3SOulu/soccminer/README.md

 2. soccminer_comments_attr.py (for Comprehensive Comments Attributes),
 3. soccminer_proj_attr.py (for Project Attributes) and
 4. soccminer_proj_comments_attr.py (for both comprehensive comments and project attributes).

+Before execution, do not forget to change the input directories for mining and loading.

+NOTE: In demo scripts, loading immediately follows mining in reality it need not be the same.
+One can mine the repos in one location, zip and transfer to another location, then mined_entities are unzipped and the folder location is given as input to the loading_project call, then the loaded objects serve as pipelines for AI applications.

+$python3 soccminer_comments.py

+Similarly other scripts can be executed.